ZEISS Microscopy Knowledge Base

 3. Click on the I Agree button to accept the License Agreement terms.

-Anaconda3 2020.07 (64-bit) License Agreement dialog showing agreement text and highlighted I Agree button
+License Agreement window displaying agreement text with I Agree button highlighted

 4. Select the Just Me option.